-- Hyperventilation syndrome and panic attacks - Upper airway obstruction and inhaled foreign bodies43 - Vocal cord dysfunction - Other forms of obstructive lung disease, particularly COPD - Non-obstructive forms of lung disease (e.g., diffuse parenchymal lung disease) - Non-respiratory causes of symptoms (e.g., left ventricular failure)
+- Upper airway obstruction and inhaled foreign bodies - Vocal cord dysfunction - Other forms of obstructive lung disease, particularly COPD - Non-obstructive forms of lung disease (e.g., diffuse parenchymal lung disease) - Non-respiratory causes of symptoms (e.g., left ventricular failure)

 Because asthma is a common disease, it can be found in association with any of the above diagnoses, which complicates the diagnosis as well as the assessment of severity and control.
 This is particularly true when asthma is associated with hyperventilation, vocal cord dysfunction, or COPD.
-Careful assessment and treatment of both the asthma and the comorbidity is often necessary to establish the contribution of each to a patient s symptoms.
+Careful assessment and treatment of both the asthma and the comorbidity is often necessary to establish the contribution of each to a patient's symptoms.